AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

   - 12:30 panel discussion or buffer time?
   - 12:50 :doc:`Outro <python-for-scicomp/outro>`
   - 13:00 After-party/discussion in zoom (watch chat/HackMD for link)

-**Registration:**  `Please register here <https://forms.gle/wsg3uZv4j7vbA2dG8>`__.
-While the stream is available for everyone, if you register you can get HackMD access for asking questions and will support our funding by contributing to our attendance statistics.

-**Credits:** Certificates are not provided for this course.

-**Additional course info at:** scip -at- aalto.fi